 The Issuer owns 17 per cent. of the shares in HGRT (Holding Gestionnaire de réseaus de transport, a French company).
 The other shareholders are RTE, the French TSO, TenneT, the Dutch TSO, Swiss grid, the Swiss TSO, Amprion, the German TSO and APG, the Austrian TSO.
 HGRT is the holding company of CWE transmission system operators, created in 2001, which currently holds a 49 per cent. equity stake in EPEX SPOT.
-The European Power Exchange EPEX SPOT SE and its affiliates APX and Belpex operate organised short-term electricity markets in Germany, France, the United Kingdom, the Netherlands, Belgium, Austria, Switzerland and Luxembourg; markets representing 50 per cent. of European electricity, EPEX SPOT shares its expertise with partners across the continent and beyond.
+The European Power Exchange EPEX SPOT SE and its affiliates APX and Belpex operate organised short-term electricity markets in Germany, France, the United Kingdom, the Netherlands, Belgium, Austria, Switzerland and Luxembourg; markets representing 50 per cent. of European electricity consumption.
+Striving for a well-functioning European single market for electricity, EPEX SPOT shares its expertise with partners across the continent and beyond.
 EPEX SPOT is a European company (Societas Europaea) in corporate structure and staff, which is based in Paris with offices or affiliates in Amsterdam, Bern, Brussels, Leipzig, London and Vienna.
 EPEX SPOT is held by EEX Group, part of Deutsche Börse, and HGRT.